samsquire/additive-guis/README.md

 # additive-guis

 GUIs could be buildable through declarative tuples where each statement changes the layout of an application.
 This is an idea inspired by RDF N3 tuples and [Bloom lang](http://bloom-lang.net/).
+I call these additive Guis because the  code that generates the UI is a monotonically increasing set of statements that can arrive in any order and still produce a sensible, valid output.

+Each rule is relative to every other rule.
+The rules produce an emergent layout.

 # Example